eljojo/faircamp-fork/manual/reference/01 Artists (artist.eno).md

 ```

 You can supply any number of `link` fields, these are prominently displayed in
 the header/landing area of your artist page.
+Links can be full urls (e.g.
+"https://example.com") or references within the page (e.g. "#imprint").

-A `link` must at least
-provide a url, either as a simple value or as an `url` attribute.
-Optionally
+A `link` must at least provide a url, either as a simple value or as an `url` attribute.
-you can also supply a `label` which is what is visibly displayed instead of
+You can also supply a `label` which is what is visibly displayed instead of
-the `url`, when given.
+the `url`, when given - for anchors this label is mandatory.

 Additionally, you can configure [rel="me"](https://microformats.org/wiki/rel-me)
 linking, by supplying the attribute `verification = rel-me`.